zaedaamrin/e-motion-cornell/design/design-journey.md

 #### Theme 2 - Welcoming
  - High contrast creates an invigorating atmosphere that welcomes the user.
 This complements our client's goals of establishing a site that does not intimidate its users.
- -  Royal blue (still in Korean flag hues), lighter aqua blue as shadow (inverse contrast).
+ - Incorporating Royal blue (still in Korean flag hues), lighter aqua blue as shadow (inverse contrast).
 Will be using an Instagram post for reference.
+ - White background avoids cluttering the provided space (similarly to the first theme proposal).
+Plain webpage background may also be more familiar to the user and therefore allow them to use the website easily.

 #### Theme 3 - Dark theme
 - Light black background: Sleek presentation of information